By Tim Lambert

 However like all early 19th century towns Warrington was overcrowded and unsanitary.
 In 1832 there was a cholera epidemic that killed 169 people.

-However life in 19th century Warrington gradually improved.
+However life in Victorian Warrington gradually improved.
 In 1846 a company was formed to supply Warrington with piped water supply.
 In the 1860s and 1870s sewers were dug.

 In 1847 Warrington was made a borough and gained a mayor and corporation.
 Meanwhile in 1810 a dispensary was opened where the poor could obtain free medicines.
 Warrington infirmary opened in 1877.